grloper/spotify_data_migration/readme.md

 ### 1. Create a .env File

-Create a .env file in the same directory as app.py and add the following:
+Create a .env file in the root directory - same directory as README.md and add the following:

 ```
 CLIENT_ID='your_spotify_client_id'